About Esperance Physiotherapy

 Practice principals Melissa and Doug would like to welcome you to Esperance Physiotherapy and look forward to assisting you to achieve greater physical independence.

-Dr Doug Cary (Practice Principal, Musculoskeletal Specialist, Dry Needling Educator)
+Dr Doug Cary (Practice Principal, Musculoskeletal Physiotherapy Specialist, Ph.D.)

 As a youngster, I spent many summer holidays on my Uncle & Aunties farm in Kojonup.
 I am reminded (as I have no personal recollection) at family gatherings, how I expressed my love for the farm and not wanting to leave, by firstly planting a cricket stump in their new leather sofa and secondly, by hiding in the pump house for 7 hours till nightfall.
 Later my uncle sent me a sheep's heart via Australia post for a science project and I cycled over to work the January crutching season for fun.
 You can imagine how I felt moving to Esperance :)

-I completed my Specialisation in musculoskeletal physiotherapy in 2009 and happen to be the only rural and remote physiotherapist in W.A. who has achieved specialisation in any field.
-I recently completed my PhD (Sport, Exercise & Rehabilitation) at Curtin University, studying sleep patterns and their relationship to spinal pain and stiffness.
+After 2 years of study and exams, I completed my Specialisation in Musculoskeletal Physiotherapy in 2009 and happen to be the only rural and remote physiotherapist in WA who has achieved specialisation in any field of Physiotherapy.
+After 9 years of part-time study, I completed my Ph.D.
+(Sport, Exercise & Rehabilitation) at Curtin University in 2020, studying sleep patterns and their relationship to spinal pain and stiffness.
 Details about my research can be found here.
-I presented at the APA biennial Conference in 2011, 2013 and 2019.
+I have presented by invitation at the APA biennial conferences in 2011, 2013, and 2019.

 Australian Health Practitioner Regulation Agency

-AHPRA is the national body responsible for regulation of medical and allied health practitioners under the legislation requirements.
+AHPRA is the national body responsible for the regulation of medical and allied health practitioners under the legislation requirements.
 All Esperance Physiotherapy professionals maintain annual membership and professional development requirements as per AHPRA regulations.
-Doug provides medical legal reports for AHPRA.
+Doug provides medical-legal reports for AHPRA.